chrisparnin/EngineeringBasics/MarkdownEditors.md

 # Markdown

-Is a plain text format that can be used to express basic
+Is a plain text format that can be used to express stylized text rendered as html (or even pdf).
+It is commonly used in online tools such as Github to make it easier to write reports or documentation.

 ```
 ### Header (like \<h3\>Header\</h3\>)